beyretb/AnimalAI-Environment/README.md

 # AnimalAI-Environment
 This folder contains the source code for the [Animal-AI Olympics](https://github.com/beyretb/AnimalAI-Olympics) evaluation environment.
 It is built on top of the [ML-Agents](https://github.com/Unity-Technologies/ml-agents) Unity SDK (v0.7).
+If you are new to Unity and ML-Agents, you can find their documentation [here](https://github.com/Unity-Technologies/ml-agents/tree/master/docs)

 The project contains all the assets needed to build the executable environment used for training and evaluation.
 Most of the original code from Unity has been left unchanged, we added some parts and modified some others.
 Almost all of the